Fire Safety Engineering and Cultural Heritage Buildings

 One of the possibilities that professionals have at their disposal to reflect with greater awareness on the risks to which historic buildings are subject is to simulate what would happen in the event of a fire

-Fire prevention is a discipline that relies in most cases on the use of building elements or standardized solutions.
-The verification of safety with respect to the risk of fire, therefore, normally starts from the control of parameters such as the width of the escape routes, the characteristics of fire resistance of the structures and the characteristics of the ignition behavior of the covering and furniture materials.
-If a project lacks one or more of these aspects, it is modified by adding or changing elements.
+Fire prevention is a discipline that relies in most cases on the use of standardized solutions.
+The verification of safety with respect to fire risk, therefore, is normally based on the comparison between the measures provided for by a given regulation and those actually adopted.
+For example, the width of escape routes, the resistance time of structures (with respect to a standard fire) and the fire behavior class (i.e. the propensity to ignition) of covering and furnishing materials are easily verifiable elements.
+If a project is lacking in one or more of these aspects, it must be modified to comply with the classes or measures provided for by the regulation.

 There is no magic wand to solve these problems in almost any building of historical or artistic value in the world.
 The level of safety to which projects are now required to comply is much higher than that of buildings of a few hundred years ago.
 Not surprisingly, the history of architecture and of the most important cities in many countries is marked by fires that have destroyed buildings or entire urban areas.